 - The company’s asset base.

-As a rule of thumb, investing will not count as a trading activity albeit that the short-term lodgement of surplus funds, for example in a deposit account, could count as a trading activity.
+As a rule of thumb, investing will not count as a trading activity.
+Although short-term lodgement of surplus funds, for example in a deposit account, could count as a trading activity.
 In saying that, the long-term retention of significant earnings generated from trading activities may amount to an investment.

-For business owners contemplating a disposal of shares, the accountant will carefully monitor compliance with the 80/20 split so as not to risk losing relief.
-In many cases however, the surplus cash balance sits comfortably within that 20% limit meaning no impact on the relief.
+For business owners contemplating a disposal of shares, the accountant will carefully monitor trading and non-trading activities so as not to risk losing relief.

 The qualifying conditions must be satisfied for at least two years before disposal.